High School Programs Handbook

 New York University assumes that all students are capable of accepting responsibility for their actions.
-Therefore, students will be held accountable for any violation of NYU Summer Programs and University rules and policies.
-It is important to note that students found present while a violation is occurring may be considered participants and may be subject to disciplinary action along with the principle violator(s).
-The NYU Summer Programs conduct process is as follows:
+Therefore, students will be held accountable for any violation of NYU High School Programs and University rules and policies.
+It is important to note that students found present while a violation is occurring may be considered participants and may be subject to disciplinary action along with the principal violator(s).
+The NYU High School Programs conduct process is as follows:

-Students and NYU Summer Programs or University staff document things that they observe, hear, smell, or are otherwise made aware of through an incident reporting process.
+Students and NYU High School Programs or University staff document things that they observe, hear, smell, or are otherwise made aware of through an incident reporting process.
 Any person may file a report or discuss a complaint with staff.

 The student will receive official notification of the final decision via email.
 Serious violations will most likely lead to dismissal from the student’s program(s) without refund.
 Disciplinary decisions are final and cannot be appealed.